Dhoom 3: Casting

-Apart from Aamir Khan joining the cast as the lead antagonist, while Abhishek Bachchan and Uday Chopra were confirmed to reprise their roles as Jai Dixit and Ali Akbar respectively.
-Khan learned ballet, aerobatics and the French technique of parkour, a method of movement focused on negotiating obstacles with speed and efficiency, while Kaif took paragliding training and singing lessons.
+Aamir Khan joined the cast as the lead antagonist after he enjoyed hearing the script, while Abhishek Bachchan and Uday Chopra were confirmed to reprise their roles as Jai Dixit and Ali Akbar respectively.
+Khan learned ballet aerobatics and the French technique of parkour, a method of movement focused on negotiating obstacles with speed and efficiency, while Katrina Kaif took paragliding training and singing lessons.
 Bachchan reportedly lost nine kilos of weight to prepare for his role in the film.
-Rimi Sen, who played ACP Jai Dixit's (character played by Abhishek Bachchan) wife in the previous two instalments of the series, was not approached to play her character Sweety.
-However, she stated that she would not have reprised the role even if she were offered.
+Rimi Sen, who played Jai's wife Sweety in the previous instalments of the series, was not approached to reprise the part.
+However, she stated that she would not have agreed even if offered.

-Unlike the first two Dhoom films directed by Sanjay Gadhvi, Vijay Krishna Acharya, the writer of all three instalments of Dhoom, was roped in to direct Dhoom 3 although Gadhvi himself said that he wanted to get involved with films outside the franchise and thus chose not to direct the third film.
+Unlike the first two Dhoom films directed by Sanjay Gadhvi, Vijay Krishna Acharya, the writer of all three instalments of Dhoom, was roped in to direct Dhoom 3; Gadhvi had, however, himself clarified that he wanted to get involved with films outside the franchise and thus chose not to direct the third film, instead helming Kidnap (2008) for Shree Ashtavinayak Cine Vision Limited and Ajab Gazabb Love (2012) for Pooja Entertainment over the course of Dhoom 3s development.
+Acharya, in the meantime, had earlier made his directorial debut with the Yash Raj Films production Tashan (2008).
 Olliver Keller was signed to direct the stunt scenes.

-Aamir Khan stated in an interview that his role in Dhoom 3 is the toughest role so far in his life.
+Khan stated in an interview that his role in Dhoom 3 is the toughest role so far in his life.
 The action scenes were directed by Conrad Palmisano and Sham Kaushal.
-In an interview with IANS, Abhishek Bachchan expressed how every character of Dhoom 3 is significant: "...Dhoom is my film and I am the hero.
+In an interview with IANS, Bachchan expressed how every character of Dhoom 3 is significant: "...Dhoom is my film and I am the hero.
 Nobody can take that away from me.
 You can be the biggest or the smallest star but Dhoom is about Jai and Ali.
 It is as simple as that.
 If the characters of Jai and Ali are not there in Dhoom, the film won't be there."

-On 23 September 2013, three months before the actual release of the film, DNA and other media news publications revealed that Aamir Khan could play a double role in Dhoom 3, but they did not confirm it.
+On 23 September 2013, three months before the actual release of the film, DNA and other media news publications revealed that Khan could play a double role in Dhoom 3, but they did not confirm it.
 The dual role was only confirmed at the release of the film.
 This made Dhoom 3 the first and currently the only film in the series in which the antagonist has a double role.
 However, this was not the first time the series featured a double role, since Bipasha Basu had a double role in Dhoom 2 as Shonali and Monali, but they did not share the same screen space, unlike Khan's characters.
+Neil Nitin Mukesh and Kamal Haasan were also speculated to appear, but this was proven to be false.